emacsattic/augment/README.txt

 === Frontends

-Each frontend is implemented within an editor or IDE.
-It watches the .augment directory for changes and applies them to the open buffers when they happen.
+Most frontends are implemented within an editor or IDE.
+They watche the .augment directory for changes and apply them to the open buffers when they happen.
 The user can choose what augmentations he wants displayed either globally or on a per-file basis.
-He can also control when backend initiators should be started.
+He can also control when backend initiators should be started, though usually these will be kicked off automatically upon saving a file.

 === Layers